ABOUT THE WRITERS

 Watching the Wheels by Simon Morris too.
 Phenomenal book.
 I think that Morris was one of those rare authors who can write about anything, mundane to surreal, and it feels visceral and truly transgressive.
 I thought that it was a perfect book all the way through.

-I wouldn't say I've ever really been inspired by these things.
+Griffin S: I wouldn't say I've ever really been inspired by these things.
 I find spiritual practice to be fascinating but it’s not something I am consciously drawing on.
 I guess one could say art is spiritual practice, but that could veer into unnecessary pretension.
 As far as the occult goes, I mean, I think it's interesting but not something I spend much time thinking about or being inspired by.
 Los Angeles has a really fascinating history of cults that I think is interesting, but that is about the extent of my fascination.
 I don't really find the occult all that inspiring to be honest.

-How do you view the creative spirit of music to manifest itself differently than that of literature?
+Alden Nagel: How do you view the creative spirit of music to manifest itself differently than that of literature?

-I think that music is the most multimedia form of art.
+Griffin S: I think that music is the most multimedia form of art.
 It has a visual, literary and sonic component to it that is necessary to get right in order for the music to work or stand the test of time.
 Literature is great but it has one lane.
 Sure, cover art can be cool but it’s the prose or concept the writer is trying to get across that matters.

-You recently visited San Francisco.
+Alden Nagel: You recently visited San Francisco.
 How did visiting that city make you feel differently about it than you previously had, if at all?

-Yeah I was there a few months ago.
+Griffin S: Yeah I was there a few months ago.
 I think the Bay Area is utterly gorgeous.
 The city itself, honestly, it's depressing.
 A good friend of mine was born and raised there and can speak more to it, but the tech industry has gutted the creative scene there.
 It is a city that I think has so much potential that is being crushed by the tech world.
 It feels like it's been turned into their own little world that is totally sterile and devoid of what I feel endeared me to it for a while.
 I hate speaking like I know the city, so I'm going to stop but yeah, I think I felt a bit sad.
 I really enjoyed seeing my friend and walking around his neighborhood.
 Absolutely gorgeous city.

-So much.
+Griffin S: So much.
 I think the Shūji Terayama film Pastoral: To Die in the Country was most influential.
 It deals with revisiting past experience and using it as art.
 The filmmaker character within the film has this crisis where he grapples with whether it is ethical to repurpose his childhood for the sake of creating art.
 I definitely have had thoughts about if the book was or is ethical.
 I'm sure some people might say it's unnecessarily irreverent and exploitative considering there are characters in the novella that are very real and I am kind of using their experience to create art for my own satisfaction or creative process.
 I stand by my own work, but those are definitely interesting questions and ones I will entertain if they come from the right people.
 If some random person I don’t give a shit about gets mad over it they can fuck off, I'll only discuss those questions with people who I respect or care about.

 I would also say the photography of Torbjørn Rødland inspired me.
 He creates these very beautiful and disturbing images by pulling together things that are profoundly unnerving when juxtaposed.

+Musically, I would say Xiu Xiu.
+I think if one were to ask what the book sounds like, I would tell them to listen to Xiu Xiu.
+A lot of classic New Wave stuff like Ultravox.
 The really iconic Soviet New Wave stuff like Kino was also a big inspiration as well.
 Kino are a band I absolutely love so their influence seeps into my consciousness a decent bit I’d say.

 It's such a painfully obvious choice it almost seems comical, but Trainspotting.
 I think Trainspotting is the best drug film precisely because it doesn't fall into the trap of making hard drug use only the bad times.
 The junkies in that movie use drugs for a variety of reasons and the film doesn’t shy away from the fact that hard drugs feel so good, which is why I mainly used the drugs I did.
 It feels like the most human portrayal of drug use in mainstream film.

-If I were to use the phrase “your Jackal Dog days” in mixed company, how would you respond to that?
+Alden Nagel: If I were to use the phrase “your Jackal Dog days” in mixed company, how would you respond to that?

-I think I'd find it funny.
+Griffin S: I think I'd find it funny.
 Maybe my own way of processing the events I went through that are in the book is to laugh.
 The time period of that book and my life is without a doubt dark, but I think I have had enough distance from it now.
 I think that it is a natural reaction to want to laugh about darker times in one’s life.
 I find a lot of humor in it.
 I really do not want this novella to come across as an anti-drug piece.
 That is absolutely not my intention.
 I think that there is a lot of tragedy that comes along with drug use and the subculture around certain hard drugs, but also a lot of weird comedic moments that I experienced that I hope come across in some ways.

-I have had a few.
+Griffin S: I have had a few.
 There’s one in San Francisco that stands out to me.
 My friend and I were walking back from dinner and this one dude kept repeating the phrase “Frag ‘em, tag ‘em and bag ‘em.
 My master sergeant was KKK!” on a loop.

-I think the film that stands out the most is the Jane Arden film The Other Side of the Underneath.
+Griffin S: I think the film that stands out the most is the Jane Arden film The Other Side of the Underneath.
 It is essentially The Wicker Man meets Titticut Follies.
 By far the most terrifying film I've ever seen, but also one of the most stunning.
 Arden is a dreadfully under-discussed filmmaker who deserves more recognition.

 Wake in Fright.
 I loved this film.
 It is so overbearing and extreme that it feels like an endurance test.
 Australia has some great arthouse.
 I think this is essential viewing for any cinephile.